prem-muthedath/atlas/README.md

 		python -m bom_costing.tests.bom_cost_test

 3. Press enter.
-4. You should see TWO things in the output:
+4. You should see THREE things in the output:
+	(a) Total cost of the BOM -- actual and expected values.
-	(a) An indented representation of parts in the BOM tree and their computed costs; (b) Total cost of the BOM -- actual and expected values.
+	(b) An indented Text representation of parts in the BOM tree and their computed costs;
+	(c) An XML representation of parts in the BOM tree and their computed costs;